ranjithshegde/ccls.nvim/README.md

 - member functions/variables of an object
 - base and derived hierarchy of a class
-- call hierarchy for a function.
+- call hierarchy for a function
 - sturcts and variables of the same type in the project

 There are some additional functionalities, follow the README for them.